-The introduction of the Minimum Energy Efficiency Standards (MEES) will pose a number of risks to landlords, property owners, property managers and many others within the commercial real estate sector.
-With the legislation stating that all non-domestic properties must obtain an EPC rating of E or higher, many properties will fall foul of this.
+The introduction of the Minimum Energy Efficiency Standards (MEES) poses a number of risks to landlords, property owners, property managers and many others within the commercial real estate sector.
+With the legislation stating that all non-domestic properties must obtain an EPC rating of E or higher, many properties may fall foul of this.

 There is, however, one profession that could greatly benefit from the introduction of MEES – energy assessors.

 Energy assessors will be required to work to improve the EPC ratings of the buildings which do not meet the MEES requirements and are set to receive a higher volume of work from clients who are simply worried that they fall into the F and G categories.
 Overall, MEES will likely allow energy assessors to generate more revenue.

 There’s also the opportunity for energy assessors to really develop and grow their businesses.
 MEES will demand a high level of work which could be challenging for one person to do by themselves, therefore, allowing energy assessors to scale up their business.
 Additionally, the legislation will emphasise the important work which energy assessors do and will allow them to stand out as the solution providers to MEES.
 Currently, their services are usually used on a one-off basis, however, as a result of MEES, other real estate professionals will soon look to energy assessors as advisors.

 It is, however, also important to note that MEES could put a high level of pressure on energy assessors.
 Our recent research showed that 17.7% of 3,620 properties now have lower EPC ratings after being re-simulated through the latest version of SBEM.
 Of course, this will provide more work for energy assessors, however, there is also the potential that the accuracy of EPCs could face major scrutiny, resulting in a high level of analysis and auditing.